Lufthansa CityLine Flight 5634

 On 6 January 1993, Lufthansa CityLine Flight 5634 departed Bremen Airport for Paris-Charles de Gaulle Airport at 17:30.
-Operating the flight was a Dash 8-300, registered D-BEAT with 23 passengers and crew.
+The aircraft operating the flight was a Dash 8-311, with 23 passengers and crew.

+Background

+Aircraft

+The aircraft involved was a De Havilland Canada Dash 8-311, MSN 210, registered as D-BEAT, that was built by de Havilland Canada in 1990.
+It logged 5973 airframe hours and was equipped with two Pratt & Whitney Canada PW123 engines.

+Crew

+The captain was a 54 year old male, with 11,924 total flight hours, 2003 were on the DHC-8.
+The co-pilot was also a male, but he was 25, having only 500 total flight hours, of which, 293 were on the DHC-8.

+Accident

-When Flight 5634 was nearing Paris, a Korean Air Boeing 747 scraped an engine pod on landing, causing air traffic controllers to close the runway briefly.
+When Flight 5634 was nearing Paris, a Korean Air Boeing 747 scraped an engine pod while landing on runway 27, causing air traffic controllers to close the runway briefly.
 The pilots were notified to change course to another runway.
-While in clouds and heavy fog on short final, the airliner entered a high sink rate and crashed into the ground tail-first.
+While turning to line up with runway 28, the airliner, in clouds and heavy fog, entered a high sink rate and crashed into the ground tail-first.
 The aircraft broke into two, but there was no fire.
 The crash killed 4 passengers and 19 further were injured in the accident.